Tell us about your production challenge

 The medical technology industry (medtech) has strengthened during the COVID-19 pandemic.
 From June 2020 to June 2021, the initial public offerings (IPO) funding grew by 100%, according to an EY report.

 From 2021 to 2028, the market size is expected to reach USD 657.98 billion.
-One of the driving factors for it is the increase of wearable medical devices, which track vital signs and monitor activities.
+One of the driving factors for it is the increase of wearable medical devices, such as pacemakers, which track vital signs and monitor activities.
 Another trend is the increase in ophthalmologic and orthopedic devices, as people’s life expectancy gets longer.
+Product development is on going in the medical sphere.

 Regulations for medical devices manufacturing process and delivery